younghhk/BLCSC/README.md

-## Statistical Feature Learning methods for the Boston Lung Cancer Survival Cohort (BLCSC)
+## Statistical Feature Learning methods software for the Boston Lung Cancer Survival Cohort (BLCSC)

 The Boston Lung Cancer Survival Cohort (BLCSC) study is a cancer epidemiology cohort of 11,164 lung cancer cases, enrolled at the Massachusetts General Hospital (MGH), the Dana-Farber Cancer Institute (DFCI), and the Brigham and Women's Hospital since 1992.
 Dr. David C. Christiani (Harvard TH Chan School of Public Health) is the project director of the BLCSC study, which has collected detailed demographic, smoking, occupational, dietary information, in addition to pathology, radiomics, treatments history, oncogenic mutation status, serum, white blood cells, DNA, and tumor tissues.